CharlesProjectSolutions/Customer-Churn-Prediction-Report/README.md

 ### Key Findings
    - **Class Imbalance:** The target variable ChurnStatus was imbalanced, with churned customers representing only 20% of the dataset, which will require balancing strategies (SMOTE, class weights, etc.) in modeling.
+To address the issue of class imbalance, SMOTE was applied during resampling to prevent data leakage
    - **Age Distribution:** Customers are fairly evenly distributed across ages 16 – 69.
 No obvious skew, so age can be used directly (maybe binned into groups for interpretability).
    - **Churn by Income Level:** Churn is present across all income levels.
 Slightly higher churn counts in Low income groups (Could suggest income sensitivity plays a role in churn).
    - **Login Frequency vs Churn:** Churners show lower median login frequency compared to retained customers.
 It suggests engagement is a strong predictor of retention.